xuzhiying9510/Astoria-Zhiying_version/README.md

 First, you need to get the path prediction toolkit running.
 In ./bgp_sim:

-> mono TestingApplication/bin/Release/TestingApplication.exe -server11000 TestingApplication/bin/Release/Cyclops_caida_cons.txt precomp/US-precomp367.txt cache/exit_asns.txt
+> mono TestingApplication/bin/Debug/TestingApplication.exe -server11000 TestingApplication/bin/Release/Cyclops_caida_cons.txt US-precomp367.txt exit_asns.txt

 Cyclops_caida_cons.txt is the Caida AS topology to be used while performing prediction.
 US-precomp367.txt is some precomputed data you can use to make